Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it gets contacts from a specific folder or the default folder, using specific verbs and resources.
-It distinguishes itself from the sibling tool list-outlook-contacts by explaining that the sibling only returns contacts from the default folder.
+The description clearly states it gets contacts from a default or specified folder, and explicitly distinguishes itself from the sibling tool list-outlook-contacts, which only returns contacts from the default folder.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.